JumpGateio/JumpGate/resources/docs/1.0/jumpgate-walkthrough-3-routes-links.md

 active class to your links when a user is on that route.
 The view part is already handled by our menu views so you don't need to do any extra work to make it happen.

+You should notice that any route that will be dealing directly with an individual task list has `{id}` on it.
+This is how we define a wildcard URL parameter in Laravel.

 <a name="route-provider"></a>
 # Route Provider

-You may have noticed that laravel has no
+You may have noticed that laravel has no way of knowing our routes exist since they are not in the `routes` folder.
+Using class routes we have to add them in manually for now.

 <a name="links"></a>